South Carolina Nursing Home Neglect Attorneys Committed To Fighting For Justice

 Therefore, questionable circumstances around an unexpected death of a loved one in a nursing home call for an investigation.
 Contact South Carolina attorneys who know the rules and regulations to which nursing homes must adhere, and who will fight incompetence and abuse for you.

-McGowan, Hood & Felder, LLC contacts the South Carolina Department of Health and Environmental Control in initiating an investigation involving nursing home abuse and neglect.
+McGowan, Hood, Felder & Phillips, LLC contacts the South Carolina Department of Health and Environmental Control in initiating an investigation involving nursing home abuse and neglect.
 Our office requisitions records, staffing information, video footage and documentation regarding the care and health of a neglected or abused patient.
 We expose abuse, identify neglect and demand compensation for our clients.